 Are you suffering an attention shortfall at the moment?

-Our Workplace Wellbeing Trainer, Penny Tyndale-Hardy writes about protecting your attention capacity and making sure we have enough to go round at home.
+Penny Tyndale-Hardy, Senior Trainer of The Mental Health Toolkit by Suffolk Mind, writes about protecting your attention capacity and making sure we have enough to go round at home.

 Anyone else feeling more tired and irritable than usual?
 My emotions seem more volatile and I’m definitely less patient.
 I get frustrated that simple things take so much more time.
 And while I crave privacy, I’m lacking the energy or motivation to do anything useful or fulfilling in my downtime.
 Sound familiar?
 If so, it’s likely you’re suffering an attention shortfall.